USFWS/secas/_posts/2024-03-20-Emerging-Leaders-Reflections-on-the-Southeast-Landscape-of-the-Future-Summit.md

 ---
 **Introduction**

 As a Directorate Fellow with the U.S. Fish and Wildlife Service, I was honored to be part of the planning team for the inaugural Southeast Landscape of the Future Summit, held February 27-29 in New Orleans, LA.
-This landmark event brought together senior leaders from federal, state, and Tribal natural resource organizations, alongside emerging voices in conservation, to envision a collective future for the Southeast landscape.<!--more-->
+This landmark event brought together senior leaders from federal, state, and Tribal natural resource organizations, alongside emerging voices in conservation, to envision a collective future for the Southeast landscape.
+SECAS co-hosted the Summit along with the [Southern Region of the U.S. Forest Service](https://www.fs.usda.gov/r8) and [Southeast Climate Adaptation Science Center](https://secasc.ncsu.edu/).<!--more-->

 **Purpose**

 The Southeast Landscape of the Future Summit was more than a gathering of minds—it was a deliberate and strategic endeavor to redefine the trajectory of conservation efforts across the Southeast region.
 At its core, the summit aimed to provide a medium for senior leaders, emerging voices, and stakeholders from various backgrounds to come together with a shared purpose: envisioning and shaping a more sustainable and resilient future for the Southeast landscape.

 The summit sought to transcend traditional boundaries and foster collaboration across organizational, disciplinary, and cultural divides.
 It was a call to action, inviting participants to collectively define a shared vision for conservation that acknowledges the interconnectedness of ecological, social, and economic systems.